mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 1. Load the `HIFI00062798` workspace and plot spectrum number `10` from the workspace panel, as described in `Loading Data`_ .
 2. Go to the `Plots` menu by clicking the `Plots` tab (by default) in the bottom left of the window, and ensure that the plot of spectrum `10` is selected in bold.
-3. Return to the workspaces panel and right click on the HIFI00062798 workspace, as before going to Plot but this time selecting 'Overplot Spectrum...' rather than 'Spectrum...'.
-Plot spectrum 20.
+3. Return to the ADS and right click on the `HIFI00062798` workspace, as before going to `Plot` but this time selecting `Overplot Spectrum...` instead of `Spectrum...`.
+Plot spectrum `20`.
 4. Spectrum `20` should now be visible on the spectrum `10` plot along with the original data.
 This process is shown in Figure 9 below.

 .. figure:: /images/overlay2.gif